 The global rise of authoritarianism

 On the other side of the globe, Putin is running a revanchist playbook to rebuild the Russian empire — reflecting psychological arrested development since 1989/91.
-Meanwhile, the ousted demagogue Trump praises Viktor Orban, in a way eerily similar to William Randolph Hearst’s transatlantic flirtation with Hitler in the 1930s.
+Meanwhile, the ousted demagogue Trump praises Viktor Orban, in a way eerily similar to publishing magnate William Randolph Hearst and his transatlantic flirtation with Hitler in the 1930s.

 What if history is just the long cyclical looping of revenge grudges on the part of groups who can’t get over it?

 What if our failure to advance emotionally and developmentally beyond the adolescent stage is our ultimate undoing?